spakov/kf2-server-gui/README.md

 - Connect to your own instance of the server on your machine using `` `open 127.0.0.1`` in Killing Floor 2 (assuming you're playing on the same machine that you're hosting the server on).
 - Set up port forwarding to allow your friends to join your server.
 I've found it easiest to have them use `` `open x.x.x.x`` to join instead of messing with Steam.
-- Use [WhatIsMyIp.com](https://www.whatismyip.com/) or similar to figure out what your external IP address is.
+- Use [WhatIsMyIp.com](https://www.whatismyip.com/) or similar to figure out what your external IP address is if you don't already know it.
 - I haven't noticed any issues with people randomly connecting to the server, especially when running it only occasionally, so personally I'm not terribly concerned with using a secure admin password.

 ## License